michellecaii/wordle-project/README.md

   - 🟨 **Yellow**: Correct letter in wrong position
   - ⬛ **Gray**: Letter not in the word
 - Virtual keyboard input
-- Disables interaction during animation
 - End-of-game popup with "Play Again" option

 ### 🔁 Word Logic
-- Fetches a **random valid 5-letter word** from the backend on each game start
+- Fetches a **random valid 5-letter word** from the backend on each game start from this Github Repository [https://github.com/tabatkins/wordle-list/blob/main/words] taken straight from Wordle's game code
 - Backend handles validation and feedback logic

 ### 🧠 UX & Design